techno-tim/techno-tim.github.io/_posts/2023-01-28-metal-as-a-service-packer.md

 ```

-If you already have postgres in your environment you can initialize MaaS using your existing postgres service.
-Be sure to create the database, user, and assign that user permissions before running the init command.
+If you already have postgres in your environment you can initialize MaaS using your existing postgres service.Be sure to create the database, user, and assign that user permissions before running the init command.

 ```bash
 sudo maas init region+rack --database-uri "postgres://username:password@192.168.0.100/maas" # replace username /password / ip /db name